a Zoom-enabled meditation circle

 |Date:||1940s — 1950s|

 This button, on the other hand, is one of a set of 22, representing each of the 22 letters of the Hebrew alphabet.
 They were sold by the Union of Orthodox Congregations (now known as the Orthodox Union… after its Kashrut symbol, the OU (it seems that HTML does not support this abbreviation as a character)) to raise money for the writing of a Torah scroll during the early 1980s.
 When you bought a letter you received a button.
 You could buy as many letters as you wanted.
 I just bought each of the buttons.
 I don’t remember how much I paid.

 your lapel buttons

 Many people have lapel buttons.
-They may be attached to a favorite hat or jacket you no longer wear, or poked into a cork-board on your wall.
-If you have any laying around that you do not feel emotionally attached to, please let me know.
+They may be attached to a favorite hat or jacket you no longer wear or poked into a cork-board on your wall.
+If you have any lying around that you do not feel emotionally attached to, please let me know.
 I preserve these for the Jewish people.
 At some point they will all go to an appropriate museum.
 You can see all the buttons shared to date.